 “Sculpture invites us to more fully engage with our environment,” LaCombe explained.
 “It helps focus our attention on nature’s materials and forms.
 As we interact with sculpture, our senses are heightened and we become more acutely aware of the intricate beauty of place.”

-Power of Place opens on June 7, alongside the Kennebunkport Festival and continues through Columbus Day.
+Power of Place opens in June, alongside the Kennebunkport Festival and continues through Columbus Day.

 Take Amtrak’s Downeaster from Boston’s North Station to Wells.
 The Shoreline Explorer Seashore Line B will take you from the Wells Transit Center to the Wells Reserve entrance.
 This is a seasonal service, running from June 24-Sept.
 24.